Which of the following is classified as a compound? | Study Prep in Pearson+

 1

-Step 1: Understand the difference between elements and compounds.
-An element consists of only one type of atom, while a compound consists of two or more different types of atoms chemically bonded together.
+Understand the difference between elements and compounds: An element consists of only one type of atom, while a compound consists of two or more different elements chemically bonded together.

-Step 2: Identify each option: Fe is iron, a single element; O_2 is oxygen gas, made of two oxygen atoms bonded together (same element); NaCl is sodium chloride, made of sodium and chlorine atoms bonded together (different elements); Br_2 is bromine gas, made of two bromine atoms bonded together (same element).
+Identify each option: Fe is iron, a single element; Br_2 and O_2 are diatomic molecules made of two atoms of the same element (bromine and oxygen, respectively), so they are elements in molecular form.

-Step 3: Recognize that molecules like O_2 and Br_2 are diatomic elements, not compounds, because they contain only one type of atom.
+NaCl consists of sodium (Na) and chlorine (Cl) atoms chemically bonded together, which means it is a compound.

-Step 4: Note that NaCl contains two different elements chemically combined, which fits the definition of a compound.
+Recall that compounds have properties different from their constituent elements because of the chemical bonds between different atoms.

-Step 5: Conclude that among the given options, NaCl is classified as a compound because it consists of two different elements chemically bonded.
+Therefore, among the options, NaCl is classified as a compound because it contains two different elements chemically combined.

 Watch next